gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 #### Connecting components - using convenience methods

-The above way of connecting things might well be clear and rather "self-describing", but it admittedly takes a bit of keystrokes.
-We can save a lot of keystrokes, and make the code shorter, and maybe more readable by using some convenience functions:
+The above way of connecting things might well be clear and rather "self-describing", but it maybe looks a bit ugly to manually have to create all the channels, give them rather sytnetic names, and plug them into an outport and inport.

+Why not creating a convenience function for each outport, that returns a ready-make channel of the right type?
+Then we can just plug this returned channel into an in-port, with just one line per connection (See the two lines looking like `<foo>.In = <bar>.OutChan()` below!):

 ````go
 package main